The Green Tree Distillery

-The Green Tree Distillery is a Czech company run by the Hagan family.
+The Green Tree Distillery (Palírna U Zeleného stromu) is a Czech company run by the Hagan family.
 According to Forbes, it is the largest family-owned distillery in the Czech Republic.

 Its manufacturing portfolio includes more than a hundred products.
 Among its most famous brands are the Old Hunter´s Rye, Heffron rum, B42V ECCENTRIC VODKA, and Hanácká vodka.
 Production today takes place exclusively in Prostějov, the company's headquarters are in Ústí nad Labem.

 In 2018, the company celebrated its 500th anniversary.
 It is unique not only in the Czech Republic, but also in the whole of Europe, where there is no distillery with a longer history.
 Even without foreign capital, it is the second largest producer of spirits in the Czech Republic.

 History

 Origin

 On 4 July 1518 William of Pernštejn granted the brewing rights for thirty-one house owners in Prostějov.
 Among them was Hajný Jež of Seloutek, owner of the house The Green Tree.